Parallel Order-Based Core Maintenance in Dynamic Graphs

 \subsection{Order Maintenance Data Structure}

-In the \alg{Simplified-Order} core maintenance algorithm~\cite{guo2022simplified}, the sequential Order Maintenance (OM) data structure~\cite{dietz1987two,bender2002two} is used to maintain the $k$-order.
-The OM data structure has the following three operations: \begin{itemize} [noitemsep,topsep=1pt,leftmargin=* ] \item[-] $\texttt{Order}(x, y)$: determine if $x$ precedes $y$ in the ordered list $\od$; \item[-] $\texttt{Insert}(x, y)$: insert a new item $y$ after $x$ in the ordered list $\od$; \item[-] $\texttt{Delete}(x)$: delete $x$ from the total order in the ordered list $\od$. \end{itemize} Specifically, assume that there are maximal $N$ items in the total order $\od$.
+In the \alg{Simplified-Order} core maintenance algorithm~\cite{guo2022simplified}, the OM data structure~\cite{dietz1987two,bender2002two} is used to maintain the $k$-order.
+In this work, we adopt a concurrent version of the OM data structure~\cite{guo2022new} to maintain the $k$-order for the parallel core maintenance.
+The OM data structure has the following three operations: \begin{itemize} \item[--] $\texttt{Order}(\od, x, y)$: determine if $x$ precedes $y$ in the ordered list $\od$; \item[--] $\texttt{Insert}(\od, x, y)$: insert a new item $y$ after $x$ in the ordered list $\od$; \item[--] $\texttt{Delete}(\od, x)$: delete $x$ from the total order in the ordered list $\od$. \end{itemize}

+Assume there are maximal $N$ items in the total order $\od$.
 All items are assigned labels to indicate the order.
-In terms of the \texttt{Insert} operation, a \emph{two-level} data structure~\cite{utterback2016provably} is used.
-That is, each item is stored in a \emph{bottom-list}; each group is stored in a \emph{top-list}, which can contain $\Omega(\log N)$ items.
-Both the top-list and the bottom-list are organized as double-linked lists.
+For the \texttt{Insert} operation, a \emph{two-level} data structure~\cite{utterback2016provably} is used.
+Each item is stored in the bottom-list, which contains a \emph{group} of consecutive elements; each group is stored in the top-list, which can contain $\Omega(\log N)$ items.
+Both the top-list and bottom-list are organized as double-linked lists.
+We use $x.\pre$ and $x.\Next$ to denote the predecessor and successor of $x$, respectively.
 Each item $x$ has a top-label $L^t(x)$, which equals to $x$'s group label denoted as $L^t(x) = L(x.\group)$, and bottom-label $L_b(x)$, which is $x$'s label.
-The $\texttt{Order}(x,y)$ operation can determine if $x$ precedes $y$ by comparing the labels, denoted as $x \preceq y \equiv L^t(x) < L^t(y)~\lor~(L^t(x) = L^t(y) \land L_b(x) < L_b(y))$, which requires $O(1)$ time.

-For $\texttt{Insert}(x, y)$ operation, when there is enough label space after $x$, $y$ can successfully obtain a new label in $O(1)$ time.
-Otherwise, the $x$'s group $g$ is \emph{full}, which triggers a \emph{relabel} process.
-Specifically, the relabel operations have two steps: \begin{itemize}[noitemsep,topsep=1pt,leftmargin=* ] \item[-] \emph{Rebalance}: if there has no label space after $x$'s group $g$, we have to rebalance the top-labels of groups.
+With enough label space after $x$, $y$ can successfully obtain a new label in $O(1)$ time.
+Otherwise, the $x$'s group $g$ is \emph{full}, which triggers a \emph{relabel} process. \iftrue Specifically, the relabel operations have two steps: \begin{itemize} \item[--] \emph{Rebalance}: if there is no label space after $x$'s group $g$, we have to rebalance the top-labels of groups.
 From $g$, we continuously traverse the successors $g'$ until $L(g')-L(g)> j^2$, where $j$ is the number of traversed groups.
 Then, new group labels can be assigned with the gap $j$, in which newly created groups can be inserted.
 Finally, a new group can be inserted after $g$.